Brain Research Shows Direct Connection Between Music Study and Cognitive Growth

 Among the benefits of music education: it increases IQ and working memory, promotes better information processing and motor coordination, and helps to create stronger neural connections in the brain which contribute to improved structure and function through a process called neuroplasticity.
 Music training also brings children long-term health benefits, as it has been shown to delay the onset of dementia, and can help to compensate for hearing loss later in life: studies show that seniors with musical training are able to pick out sounds in noisy environments even though they've suffered hearing loss.

-"When we practise music, we're training our brains in skills relevant not only to music, but also to many other important life activities.
+"When we practice music, we're training our brains in skills relevant not only to music, but also to many other important life activities.
 For children, in particular, music study contributes to their cognitive development and can provide lifelong benefits in health and resilience," said Dr. Sean Hutchins, Director of Research at The Royal Conservatory.

 The use of technologies such as functional Magnetic Resonance Imaging (fMRI) and electroencephalography (EEG) have given neuroscience researchers a better understanding of exactly what happens inside the brain when it processes music, and how this activity contributes to better learning and functioning.
 The research is showing that learning to play an instrument or sing leads to changes in the brain that promote cognitive growth.